sealldeveloper/sealldev-chirpy/_posts/2024-1-5-twomillion-htb.md

 http://2million.htb/invite [200] [GET]
 ```

-Visiting `/invite` I see a replica of the HTB invite code challenge.
+Visiting `/invite` I see a replica of the HackTheBox invite code challenge.

 ![Invite](invite.png)